BarRaider/streamdeck-tools/README.md

 - Optimized SetImage to not resubmit an image that was just posted to the device.
 Can be overridden with new property in Connection.SetImage() function.
 - ExtensionMethods for Brush/Color/Graphics objects
 - Helper functions in the `Tools` and `GraphicTools` classes
+- GraphicTools.WrapStringToFitImage() function will automatically wrap the text so it wil fit the key when using SetTitleAsync()
+- Introduced `GraphicsUtils` class with a bunch of helper functions to manipulate the SD images
+- Added new `Tools.FormatNumber()` function converts 54265 to 54.27k
+- New ExtensionMethods for `Graphics` object: `DrawAndMeasureString` / `GetTextCenter`

 ## How do I use this?
 A list of plugins already using this library can be found [here][1]